realA10001986/Time-Circuits-Display/README.md

 ### Control the TCD via MQTT

 The TCD can - to a limited extent - be controlled through messages sent to topic **bttf/tcd/cmd**.
-Support commands are
+Supported commands are
 - TIMETRAVEL: Start a time travel
 - RETURN: Return from time travel
 - BEEP_ON: Enables the [beep](#beep-on-the-second)